nrkno/nodecache-as-promised/README.md

 console.log(value)
 ```

-Get an item from the cache, or fill with data returned by promise using config (on cache MISS, ie. stale or cold cache)
+Get an item from the cache, or fill cache with data returned by promise using config (on cache MISS, ie. stale or cold cache)
 ```js
 cache.get('myKey', options, () => promise)  // ordinary lookup
   .then(({value}) => {